AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     - `verbose=1` : If nonzero, the information will contain all metadata, not just the minimal amount.

+.. option:: --list-formats

+    Prints the complete list of file formats supported by this build of OpenImageIO, and for each one, the list of file extensions that it presumes are associated with the file format.
+(Added in OIIO 2.2.13.)

 .. option:: --echo <message>

     Prints the message to the console, at that point in the left-to-right